cko-recruitment/payment-gateway-challenge-dotnet/README.md

+# Instructions for candidates
+This is an outline of the challenge that we will be completing in your coding interview.
+During this session, we will work on this brief with you in a pairing style, with you driving the paring.
+The expectation is not to finish the task, but use the time to work through solving the problem.
+There is also time dedicated during the interview to be asked questions around approach.

+Ahead of the session, please **do take a look at the details of this project** and familiarize yourself with the requirements and the documentation.

+Please ensure to fully prepare your development environment for the session.
+Setup any IDEs and ensure that you have an libraries or dependencies and installed and loaded ahead of your session.
+We want to avoid spending time in the interviews on setup.

+Once your environment is setup, you can begin working on the challenge, to get any initial components built/started.
+However please do not spend longer than 60 minutes working on this.
+We want to spend time working with in the session, rather than reviewing what you have already done.

+We look forward to working through this challenge together.

 # Building a payment gateway
 E-Commerce is experiencing exponential growth and merchants who sell their goods or services online need a way to easily collect money from their customers.